lerwine/PowerShell-Modules/README.md

 #### Extensions ####

-The "C# for Visual Studio Code (powered by OmniSharp)" extension is required in order to compile the binary modules.
+The "C# for Visual Studio Code (powered by OmniSharp)" extension is required for development.

 This extension, as well as others which are recommended for development, are listed in the .vscode/extensions.json file, and should appear in the Recommended extension listing in Visual Studio Code.
 Alternatively, you can refer to <https://sites.google.com/erwinefamily.net/vscodedevcheatsheet> for an example script that you can use in the terminal window to install multiple extensions.

+To compile without Visual Studio, you will also need .

 ## Contributing ##